BagChaserr/bagchaserr.github.io/README.md

-# Hello, welcome to my first project.
+# Hello, welcome to my site.
-more coming soon
+I am currently starting my jouney into CompSci/Cybersecurity and will be sharing my projects among other interesting things here.
+#FuckMegan